department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/view-payment-history/research-design/uat/view-payments-uat-convo-guide.md

 OK, let's get started.

 You'll be using a new feature we moved from eBenefits to VA.gov: View Payment History.
 I have a few questions to make sure this tool will work for you:
-- I need to confirm: do you receive C&P or EDU payments from VA?
+- I need to confirm: do you receive compensation & pension or education payments from VA?
-  - If the user does not receive C&P or EDU payments from VA, end the session.
+  - If the user does not receive compensation & pension or education payments from VA, end the session.
 - Can you confirm for me that you have an ID.me account?
 And do you know your username and password?
   - If not: Are these easy to get?
 Could get you them?
   - If the user can not remember or retrieve their login credentials, end the session.